giordi91/giordi91.github.io/content/post/grass.md

 As we can see from the top left image, we had half of the shader working on vertex work (in green) producing invisible fragment due to, most likely, being out of view or being rejected by early depth.
 After we perform some culling we pretty much drop completely the useless vertex only work (middle image); there is some more fragment action, but still overdraw is killing it (vertex to fragment ratio is too high).

-After we add the LODding we can see that we have quite fewer vertexes but more fragments working (in blue).
+After we add the LODding we can see that we have quite fewer vertices but more fragments working (in blue).
 At each stage, the overall shader got faster!

 So that is it?
 No more VPC and raster bound?
 Not really...